openstack/performance-docs/doc/source/methodologies/tools.rst

 Wrk and Apache AB
 -----------------

-**Wrk** and **Apache AB** are command line tools to test HTTP based resources.
+**Wrk** and **Apache AB** are command line tools to test HTTP based resources written in C. They only provide a command line interface but can generate higher HTTP load than tools written in Java or Python.
-In these tools everything is configured via command line interface through command line parameters.
-It has few powerful setting essential to generate HTTP load.
-As a result of simplicity both tools are capable to generate high loads.
-It can be also extended via plugins, and currently there are plugins for Kafka and RabbitMQ tests.
+Apache AB is single threaded and can be extended via plugins (currently plugins for Kafka and RabbitMQ tests).
+`Wrk <https://github.com/wg/wrk>`_ can be multi-threaded and is one of the most scalable HTTP traffic generator.
+`Wrk2 <https://github.com/giltene/wrk2>`_ is a version that has been corrected to generate very accurate latency measurement.
+`A fork of wrk2 <https://github.com/yicwang/wrk2>`_ further provides compressed latency histograms that are ready to be sent over the network to any test orchestrator for aggregation.

 Rally
 -----